romansonder/fhnw_projects/README.md

 # fhnw_projects

-This repo contains some of the projects I did during my study at the university of applyed science FHNW.
+This repo contains some of the projects I did during my study at the university of applied science FHNW.

 ## Computer Vision